-As mentioned previously, high relief areas, such as spur-and-groove habitat will not recover to their original community structure without proactive restoration to encourage reef development (NOAA, 2002b; Rinkevich, 2005; Precht el al., 2001).
-When the reef structure and substrate is broken down into rubble and sand, the reef's ability to recover through natural processes of recruitment is diminished.
+High relief areas will not recover to their original community structure without proactive restoration to encourage reef development (NOAA, 2002b; Rinkevich, 2005).
+Damaged reef habitat will not recover rapidly to its former state and may not recover at all without substantial restorative engineering (Precht et al., 2001).
+When the reef structure and substrate are broken down into rubble and sand, the reef's ability to recover through natural processes of recruitment is diminished.
 Loose, broken substrate is dynamic and can be easily moved by storms and current.
 Settled corals may endure higher sedimentation and increased mortality from overturning and abrasion.
-This type of habitat is favorable for soft coral aggregations that compete with new hard coral settlers (Fox et al. 2003).
+This type of habitat is favorable for soft coral aggregations that compete with new hard coral settlers (Fox et al., 2003).
 The loss of topographic complexity has serious implications for reef recovery and fish and sea urchin populations in spur-and-groove habitats.
-Restoration efforts must include re-establishment of the topographic complexity to enhance recruitment and growth of coral species that naturally occur in spur-and-groove habitats (Aronson and Swanson, 1997).
+Restoration efforts must include re-establishment of the topographic complexity to enhance recruitment and growth of coral species that naturally occur in coral reefs (Aronson and Swanson, 1997).

-Emergency restoration efforts at the LNG-C MATTHEW site focused on reattaching loose and broken corals, stabilizing rubble and substrate, and rebuilding topographic complexity.
+Emergency restoration efforts at the T/V PORT STEWART site focused on reattaching loose and broken corals, stabilizing rubble and substrate, and rebuilding topographic complexity using limestone.
 Because of the successful and comprehensive nature of the emergency restoration, the Trustees feel that additional primary restoration is not required at the site.
 While restoration efforts at the site were comprehensive, recovery at the site still depends on the successful recruitment of corals and other marine organisms.
 It will take decades or centuries for many of the slower growing coral species to recover to their original size and distribution, and some species may never recover.
 Limited recruitment by large reef-building species like Orbicella spp. and Dedrogyra cylindrus can delay or even preclude the complete recovery of the original coral community (Gittings et al., 1988).
 Growth rates for the majority of Caribbean coral species are also considerably low, averaging 0.5 cm/yr for most species (Highsmith et al., 1983; Hubbard and Scaturo, 1985).
-Because of the slow recovery rate for many Caribbean coral species, the LNG-C MATTHEW site will take time to recover.
+Because of the slow recovery rate for many Caribbean coral species, the T/V PORT STEWART site will take time to recover.